TikiTDO/sereth_rtm/README.md

 class Data
   # Some record initialization
   # ...

+  # Enable JsonSpec for this object
+  prepend Sereth::JsonSpec

   # Perspective initializations
   json_spec :name do
     # Configuration for spec imports and exports